sajeev-srinivasan/istio-virtual-service-poc/README.md

 With above configuration, the traffic routing defined in the virtual service is applicable only for the **first two traffic requirements**.

 For the client outside the istio injected namespace, this virtual service config is not applicable, as the client pod will not have the envoy proxy.
+However, if the request is made via the ingress url instead of k8s service, the canary will happen.